GedaliaR/EtchABot/EtchABot/README.md

 the Arduino over Bluetooth.

 The TextViews show the angle and power of the current input via the Joystick.

+The FAB, when clicked, sends a command to move the Etch-A-Sketch to 0,0 (home), and it shows a Snackbar that has a message, "Auto Homing."

 It has two layouts, one for portrait, one for landscape:
 </p>